The-Strategy-Unit/nhp_evidence_maps/README.md

 ### Deploy

-Run the `deployApp()` call in `dev/03_deploy.R`.
-If the `appID` is not picked up from `rsconnect::deployments()`, then you'll have to write it in manually.
-It can be found in the Settings > Info menu after you log in to Posit Connect and view the app (under 'Content ID').
+Run the `dev/03_deploy.R` script to deploy to Posit Connect.

 You can read more about [deploying to Posit Connect](https://docs.posit.co/connect/how-to/publish-shiny-app/) and [deploying a Golem app](https://engineering-shiny.org/deploy.html).